joannathom/UFO-Sightings/README.md

 import pandas as pd
 import numpy as np
 import pathlib
+import matplotlib
-import matplotlib install these:
+install these:

 * Gitbash or a Shell Terminal
 * Pandas as pd
 * Python 3.11
-* Jupyter Notebook
+* Pip install Jupyter Notebook- this will be needed to run with Visual Studio to establish the kernel once installed type in Juypter Notebook and then give it a few seconds to load in a url.
+Do make sure you click on trusted in Jupyter Notebook in main project file.
-* Visual Studio
+* Download Visual Studio = Make sure venvpython3 is running the virtual environment.
 * Tableau Public- You might need to create a user account to login into Tableau

 Features: